Aisam-ul-Haq Qureshi: 2015–2017: Mixed results

-2018-2020
+2018–2020: Final two ATP titles

 In 2018, Qureshi did not win any major tournaments, but reached the quarterfinals of the 2018 Australian Open with Marcin Matkowski losing to the Bryan brothers and the final at the 2018 Barcelona Open Banco Sabadell with Jean-Julien Rojer.

-In June 2019, Qureshi won two ATP Challenger Tour in Ilkey and in Nottingham, Great Britain alongside partner Santiago Gonzalez.
+In June 2019, Qureshi won two ATP Challenger Tours in Ilkey and Nottingham, Great Britain alongside partner Santiago Gonzalez.
 They also won the 2019 U.S. Men's Clay Court Championships.

 On 16 February 2020, Qureshi won the ATP 250 event 2020 New York Open alongside partner Dominic Inglot.

-2021-2022
+2021: Two ATP finals

-In 2021 he reached two more ATP 250 finals at the Emilia-Romagna Open and Stockholm Open with Austria's Oliver Marach and Rojer respectively.
+In 2021 he reached two more ATP 250 finals at the Emilia-Romagna Open with Austria's Oliver Marach losing in the final, 6–3, 6–3 to Simone Bolelli and Máximo González, and at Stockholm Open with Rojer losing to Santiago González and Andrés Molteni 6–2, 6–2 in the final.

+2022: Last ATP tour Finals

-He reached the ATP final at the 2022 Melbourne Summer Set 1 partnering new partner Aleksandr Nedovyesov.
+In 2022, he reached the ATP final at the Melbourne Summer Set 1 partnering with a new partner Aleksandr Nedovyesov but lost to the pair of Wesley Koolhof and Neal Skupski 6–4, 6–4.

-At the 2022 Australian Open he again partnered with Nedoyesov where they defeated seventh seeded pair of Nicolas Mahut and Fabrice Martin.
+At the 2022 Australian Open he again partnered with Nedoyesov where they defeated seventh-seeded pair of Nicolas Mahut and Fabrice Martin. before losing to the pair of Marcos Giron and Kwon Soon-woo in the second round.